cornel-b/hcr/README.md

-# Collection of HackeRank solutions
+# Collection of HackerRank solutions